“If a doula were a drug, it would be unethical not to use it.” –Dr. John H. Kennell

 Birth is a delicate yet powerful place where the maiden crosses a threshold into motherhood.
 In most kin-based cultures around the world, a woman preparing for her birth knows that other experienced women will be there to guide, assist and encourage her and remind her that she IS powerful.
 Whether you wish for a vaginal birth with or without medication, plan medical intervention, are having a planned or unplanned Cesarean birth or a vaginal birth after Cesarean (VBAC), we can support your unique journey.

-We work with a diversity of families including those who plan to birth vaginally and by Cesarean, are experiencing easy or complicated journeys along the way, those families welcoming multiples (we love twins & triplets!), traditional families, single parents and LGBTQ families, as well as those families adopting a baby or experiencing newborn loss.
+We work with a diversity of families including those who plan to birth vaginally and by Cesarean, are experiencing easy or complicated journeys along the way, those families welcoming multiples (we love twins & triplets!), traditional families, single parents and LGBTQIA families, as well as those families adopting a baby or experiencing newborn loss.

 - help create a positive, caring environment where you feel safe and can labor with more ease